The last stop on our 2019 College Tour, which actually started in 2018.

 We did visit a dorm.
 There are five dorms on campus and most are the suite style with private rooms and then a shared kitchen and living room.
 The school also contracts with some off-campus apartment complexes for upperclassmen.

-The hall we visited was the honor community so we had a chance to talk about that as well.
+The hall we visited was the honors community so we had a chance to talk about that as well.
 Cade asked if anyone was interested in the honors program and everyone was.
 He said it’s been awhile since he had a tour where anyone was.

 The residents have decorated the ceiling tiles.